osl-incubator/scicookie/docs/guide.md

 In case you do not want to include DevOps in your project, you can do so by selecting the option `None` (this is the default option).
+## Automation Tools

+An automation tool is software or a platform designed to automate repetitive tasks, processes, or workflows that are traditionally performed manually.
+These tools are used to streamline and optimize various operations, reduce human intervention, increase efficiency, and minimize errors.Currently OSL is using `make` and `Makim`

+- [Makim](https://osl-incubator.github.io/makim):MakIm is an innovative tool inspired by Make, designed to simplify target and dependency definition through YAML format.
+It introduces advanced features such as conditionals, arguments, and dependencies with targeted parameters.
+It also facilitates organized grouping of targets and supports user-defined variables and environment variables.
+MakIm empowers users to streamline documentation and parameterize targets effectively.
+This free and open-source tool offers improved target management while maintaining compatibility with familiar YAML syntax.

+- [Make](https://pypi.org/project/make/):Make is a versatile build automation tool that uses Makefiles to define rules and dependencies for compiling code and building projects.
+It automates the process, intelligently rebuilding only changed components, streamlining software development workflows.

 ## Project team